sa64r/sa64r/README.md

 ## 🌱 I’m currently learning

-- The mathematics behind machine learning using the book [Mathematics for Machine Learning](https://mml-book.github.io/)
+- Machine learning using the book [Mathematics for Machine Learning](https://mml-book.github.io/) and the book [The hundred-page machine learning book](http://themlbook.com/)

 - How to deploy AI first applications in the leanest way possible